 All you need to do is call us, and we’ll be happy to give you more information on tattoo injury negligence claims or chat about your case to get your claim started today.

-If you decide to make a tattoo negligence claim with us, you will be appointed a specialist personal injury solicitor if your case is accepted.
+If you have an infected tattoo and sue with us, you will be appointed a specialist personal injury solicitor if your case is accepted.
 We believe that gives you the best opportunity of being compensated correctly for your injuries.
 Furthermore, it should make the process of claiming a lot less stressful.
 During tattoo injury negligence claims, our solicitors:

 - Conduct a thorough consultation with the client to fully learn the impact your tattoo injuries have caused.